DfX-NYUAD/Trojan-Insertion-versus-Layout-Defenses/README.md

 tool are less sensitive, if at all, regarding different versions (as the related script and its underlying assessments are not complex at all).

 To get the framework up and running, you need this repository as well as item (a) from [Content](#content); see also [Folder Setup](#folder-setup) for more related details.
-The items (b), (c), and (d) are optional (i.e., not needed for operation of the framework as such), but it is highly recommend to look at these items the moment you want you pursue your on follow-up research for defenses.
+The items (b), (c), and (d) are optional (i.e., not needed for operation of the framework as such), but it is highly recommended to look at these items the moment you want to pursue your on follow-up research for defenses.
 Note that (c) and (d) both come with their own dedicated README and instructions.

 ## Alternative Access